-There is a large parcel of land in the geographic township of McDougall that was the site of an explosives manufacturing for almost a century until it closed in 1986.
+- 20.2.1 There is a large parcel of land in the geographic township of McDougall that was the site of an explosives manufacturing for almost a century until it closed in 1986.
 It consists of several thousand acres.
-The Former C.I.L. /AKZO Nobel Lands are identified on Schedule "A".

-Until these lands can be accurately characterized, the remediation needs properly assessed and assurances to the Municipality that there are no risks to its ratepayers, no redevelopment may occur on the AKZO NOBEL lands.
-Prior to any rezoning of the Former C.I.L. / AKZO Nobel Lands, a Record of Site Condition will be required in accordance with the Environmental Protection Act.
+The Former C.I.L. /AKZO Nobel Lands are identified on Schedule "A". - 20.2.2 Until these lands can be accurately characterized, the remediation needs properly assessed and assurances to the Municipality that there are no risks to its ratepayers, no redevelopment may occur on the AKZO NOBEL lands_lands.
+Prior to any rezoning of the Former C.I.L. / AKZO Nobel Lands, a Record of Site Condition will be required in accordance with the Environmental Protection Act. - 20.2.3 SECTION 24These lands shall be subject to the Rural policies of the Official Plan, however, it is anticipated that any site specific development proposal will be supported by and Official Plan Amendment.